spacexfy/spacexfy/README.md

 ### How do I close my account?

-Clients wishing to close an account should contact SPACEXFY support and follow the applicable account closure procedures.
+Clients wishing to close an account should contact SPACEXFY.ai support and follow the applicable account closure procedures.

 ---